simonstingelin/NGSUserMeeting24/_sources/ExamplePage.md

     v & \mapsto b(v) = \int_\Omega f(x)\cdot v\, dV.
 \end{split}$$

-For the definition in `ngsolve` we use the proxy functions
+For the definition in `ngsolve` we use again the proxy functions

 ```{code-cell} ipython3
 u = V.TrialFunction()